lockstep/rails_new/README.md

 ### Favicons

 Favicons were generated with [Real Favicon Generator](https://realfavicongenerator.net/), consider using the same tool when replacing them for your project.

+## Tools

+Here's a list of tools we use and recommend:

+- [`asdf-vm`](https://asdf-vm.com) - Manage multiple runtime versions (Ruby, Node.js, etc.) with a single CLI tool.

 ## Docker